T2VEval: Benchmark Dataset and Objective Evaluation Method for T2V-generated Videos: Experiments and results

-When training and testing on T2VEval-Bench, we followed common dataset splitting practices, reserving 80\% for training and 20\% for testing.
+When training and testing on T2VEval-Bench, we followed the common practice of dataset splitting by leaving out 80\% for training, and 20\% for testing.
 To eliminate bias from a single split, we randomly split the dataset 10 times and averaged the results for performance comparison.

-For the text-video alignment branch, we use the BLIP encoder \cite{li2022blip} to extract features, while the video quality encoder is initialized with weights pre-trained by Swin-T on the Kinetics-400 dataset \cite{kay2017kinetics}.
-For the realness encoder, we initialize it with pre-trained parameters on a self-built classification dataset.
-The LLM used in the quality regression head is the 7B version of Vicuna v1.5 \cite{zheng2023judging}, which is finetuned from Llama2 \cite{touvron2023llama}.
-It is worth noting that the gradients of the BLIP encoder and Vicuna v1.5 are frozen during training.
+For the text-video alignment branch, we used the BLIP encoder \cite{li2022blip} to extract features, while the technical quality encoder was initialized with weights pre-trained by Swin-T on the Kinetics-400 dataset \cite{kay2017kinetics}.
+For the realness encoder, we initialized it with pre-trained parameters on a self-built classification dataset.
+The LLM used in the scoring prediction head is the 7B version of Vicuna v1.5 \cite{zheng2023judging}, which is fine-tuned from Llama2 \cite{touvron2023llama}.
+What needs illustration is that the gradients of the Vicuna v1.5 were frozen during training.

-In the training and testing process, we first sampled 8 frames from the input video and resized them to $224 \times 224$ pixels.
-We used the Adam optimizer initialized with a learning rate of 1e-5, and the learning rate decayed from 1 to 0 using a cosine scheduler.
+In the training and testing process, we first sampled 8 frames from the input video and resized them to $224 \times 224$.
+The Adam optimizer was used, which was initialized with a learning rate of 1e-5, and the learning rate decayed from 1 to 0 using a cosine scheduler.
 T2VEval was trained for 30 epochs with a batch size of 4 on a server equipped with one Nvidia GeForce RTX 3090.

-We employ the differentiable Pearson Linear Correlation Coefficient (PLCC) and rank loss as the loss function.
-PLCC is a common metric for evaluating the correlation between sequences, while the rank loss was introduced to help the model better distinguish relative video quality.
-The final loss function is defined as: